How to Help a Friend Having Suicidal Thoughts: 7 Ways to Support

 Offer resources

 The lifelines below provide support to those struggling with suicidal thoughts.
 Individuals can access them 24/7 for free.
-Provide your friend with the resource list and encourage them to use them when they need help.
+Provide your friends with the resource list and encourage them to use them when they need help.

 - Suicide and Crisis Lifeline - Call or text 988.